erdinckaya/monitorx/README.md

 ```

 For now reflection supports basic types, however you can add your types easily.
-If you find more information about reflection.
-You can look at this site.
+If you want to find more information about reflection, you can look at this site.
 Thanks to Preshing.
 https://preshing.com/20180116/a-primitive-reflection-system-in-cpp-part-1/

 In Primitives.cpp just add the template like that.